 One of the most laudable developments of recent years has been the passage of a growing number of state “Castle Doctrine” laws.
 Based on the common law principle: “a man’s home is his castle,” these laws create the legal presumption if you are in your home, or any other place you are legally allowed to be, such as your car, on your property, in a store, etc., you have no duty to run away or otherwise retreat if a deadly force confrontation is forced on you.
 You may stay where you are—“stand your ground”–-and defend yourself and it is up to the state to affirmatively prove you acted in bad faith.
 The state must prove your guilt, you don’t have to prove your innocence, which is as it should and must be.
 In fact, most such laws include the presumption that when you are attacked in your home or other place you are legally present, you are justified in using force against an attacker.
 This is important in that some states and jurisdictions have historically badly treated law-abiding citizens who legitimately used deadly force.
 Some states had and have laws that require you to try to run away or retreat, even within your own home, if attacked by a burglar in the middle of the night, before using deadly force.
 Some essentially make you prove that you did try to run away or retreat before using force.
 Similar are “Stand Your Ground” laws.

-NOTE: There is a movement to do away with stand your ground and castle doctrine laws, which has been adopted as part of a much broader anti-liberty/gun package by the Harris/Biden/Whoever Administration, Joe Biden, Temporary President.
+NOTE: There is a movement to do away with stand your ground and castle doctrine laws, which has been adopted as part of a much broader anti-liberty/gun package by the Biden Meat Puppet Administration.
 This movement always misrepresents such laws.
 No SYG law in any way alters the elements necessary for the lawful application of deadly force in self-defense.
 They only remove any duty to retreat.
 And because everything is racist these days—that’s the primary “reason” given to do away with SYG laws–it must be understood neither type of law has anything to do with race.

 Castle Doctrine laws are only common sense.
 If someone breaks into your home or car and tries to attack you, it makes no sense at all to run away, surrendering your vehicle or home to them, if such retreat were even possible.
 Because such idiotic laws actually put families in danger rather than deterring criminals, castle doctrine laws are welcome and rational.
 Who would retreat from their home, leaving their wife or children at the mercy of criminals deranged enough to break into an occupied home?
 Who would oppose such laws?

-Unfortunately, many.
+Unfortunately, many, particularly in blue states.
 Take the prior link to further explore the issue.

 Following the acquittal of George Zimmerman in the shooting of Trayvon Martin, Martin’s Mother–-Sybrina Fulton-–was exploited, probably willingly, by those who want to do away with stand your ground or castle doctrine laws, in essence giving the advantage to criminals.
 Fortunately, no legislature has taken the bait and repealed or meaningfully altered their laws–-yet.
 See Updates 52-57 in the Trayvon Martin archive to explore a recent Trayvon Martin crockumentary that obsessed, irrationally and inaccurately, over SYG laws in general, despite the fact they had no application whatever in the Martin case.
 Neither the prosecution nor the defense invoked them.